ethgasstation/ethgasstation-api/README.md

 This will expose and forward port 8080 from the image.
 Note that the docker image runs in production mode by default.

+## Configuration

+The primary way to configure the API is with the *settings.conf* file.
+You may see the default settings file at *settings.docker.conf*, which is used by the docker pipeline.

+Specific options may also be overridden by environment variables.
+These are:

+* `PORT`: The port the server runs on (default 8080)
+* `WORKER_PROCESSES`: Number of worker processes to spawn
+* `SETTINGS_FILE`: Path to a settings.conf file
+* `NODE_ENV`: The Node environment variable
+* `NO_RATE_LIMIT`: Disables rate limiting if set

 ## Usage